henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

   <img src="/assets/images/not_located2.png" width="235" />
 </p>

 The drone uses AprilTags to locate the rover.
-When the autonomous landing service is triggered, the drone follows the transform between itself and the AprilTag, adjusting for its position on the chassis.
-The drone also displays the time since the last reading.
-The update status bar trends towards red as the drone goes longer without an update.
+When the autonomous landing service is triggered, the drone follows the most updated transform between itself and the AprilTag, adjusting for the location of the most recent tag on the chassis (left, right, or back).
+The drone also displays the time since the last reading, and the update status bar trends towards red as the drone goes longer without an update.

 <p align="center">
   <img src="/assets/images/located2.png" width="475" />